gijzelaerr/php-saml-ds/README.md

 didn't really seem like a lightweight simple approach.

-DiscoJuice is not ready for production use it says, whatever that means and seems to depend on JS to function, that is unacceptable.
+DiscoJuice is not ready for production use it says, whatever that means and seems to depend heavily on JS to function, so that's not an option either.